PalisadoesFoundation/talawa-api/INSTALLATION.md

    ```sh
    npm run start
    ```
-## Automated Installation
+## Express Installation

 This mode of installation helps to run all the installation steps automatically.
+It is also referred to as *Automated Installation*.

 You must have the following installed on your system:
 - [NodeJS 14.0.0](https://www.nodejs.org) or higher
 - [Python 3](https://www.python.org) or higher
 - [MongoDB](https://www.mongodb.com/)

+> You can skip installing MongoDB on your local device by creating a MongoDB cluster using MongoDB Atlas and using the database URL in the configuration process.
+See [MongoDB Atlas](https://www.mongodb.com/atlas) for more information.

 To start with the installation process,